-In this review we have strived to summarize the growing body of theoretical work which shows that a spin-singlet $d{x^2-y^2} \pm id{xy}$ -wave, or chiral d-wave, superconducting state can be achieved in doped graphene.
+In this review we have strived to summarize the growing body of theoretical work which shows that a spin-singlet $d{x^2-y^2} \pm i d{xy}$ -wave, or chiral d-wave, superconducting state can be achieved in doped graphene.
 Methods ranging from mean-field theory of an effective Hamiltonian capturing effective resonance valence bond correlations [39], to weak-coupling [43] and functional renormalization group [9, 44, 45] calculations have all demonstrated a chiral d-wave superconducting state appearing in doped graphene.
 Doping levels reaching the van Hove singularity at 1/4 electron or hole doping have been shown to be especially promising for this unconventional superconducting state to be the ground state.

 We have also reviewed the properties of the chiral d-wave superconducting state in doped graphene.
 This state breaks both time-reversal and parity symmetries and is fully gapped for finite doping levels.
-Further, the quasiparticle bulk band structure has a non-trivial topology represented by a Chern or Skyrmion number $=\pm 2$ [116, 117, 118].
-This directly gives rise to two co-propagating, i.e. chiral, edge states crossing the bulk energy gap and carrying a spontaneous current [118, 28], as well as generates quantized spin and thermal Hall conductances [121].
-Moreover, the two chiral states $d{x^2-y^2}+id{xy}$ and $d{x^2-y^2}-id{xy}$ are in general degenerate and thus domain walls, with four chiral modes crossing the bulk band gap [118], will likely be present in the superconducting state.
+Further, the quasiparticle bulk band structure has a non-trivial topology represented by a Chern number $= \pm 2$ [114, 115, 116].
+This directly gives rise to two co-propagating, i.e. chiral, edge states crossing the bulk energy gap and carrying a spontaneous current [116, 28], as well as generates quantized spin and thermal Hall conductances [119].
+Moreover, the two chiral states $d{x^2-y^2} + id{xy}$ and $d{x^2-y^2} - id{xy}$ are in general degenerate and thus domain walls, with four chiral modes crossing the bulk band gap [116], will likely be present in the superconducting state.
+Directly related to this, a single quantized vortex core hosts two chiral zero-energy modes [129, 116].